MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/overview.md

 Event streams feature in Microsoft Fabric is a centralized place in the Fabric platform to capture, transform, and route real-time events to various destinations with a no-code experience.
 It's part of the **Real-time analytics** experience.
 The **Eventstream** item is an instance of Fabric event streams.
 It consists of various event data sources, routing destinations, and the event processor when the transformation is needed.

 ## Centralized place for event data
 Everything in Fabric event streams is designed for event data.
 Event data capturing, transforming, and routing are the essential capabilities.
-It has a scalable infrastructure that is managed by the Fabric platform on behalf of you.
+It has a scalable infrastructure that the Fabric platform manages on behalf of you.

 ## Various source connectors
 The event streams feature provides you with various source connectors to fetch the event data from diverse sources, such as **Sample data**, **Azure Event Hubs**, and more to come.
 It also offers **Custom App**, the connection endpoint that enables you to develop your own applications to push the event data into your eventstreams.